-Juan Trenado-Sandoval is the Outreach Coordinator and Office Manager at the Yetunde Price Resource Center.
+Juan Trenado-Sandoval is the Director at the Yetunde Price Resource Center.
 Growing up in a small rural town in California's Central Valley in a family of twelve taught Juan the inequalities that communities of color face and he resolved to voice these disparities.
 He became only the second person in his family of twelve to earn a bachelor's degree when he graduated from the University of California, San Diego, where he majored in Global Health and Biology.
 Before the Yetunde Price Resource Center (YPRC), he worked as a research assistant for the Health Frontiers in Tijuana (HFiT) Clinic in Tijuana, Baja California.